Mistralys/mailcode/README.md

 ### Display a formatted number

-To specify the format for the number, simply write the number `1000` the way you would like to have it formatted.
+To specify the format for the number, write the number `1000` the way you would like to have it formatted.
 This will be applied to the values accordingly.

 ```
 {shownumber: $ORDER.PRICE "1,000.00"}
 ```

-This will use commas as thousands separator, a dot for the decimals, and two decimal positions.
+This will use commas as a thousand separator, a dot for the decimals, and two decimal positions.

 For example, `10` will be displayed as `10.00`, and `5120.4` as `5,120.40`.